mbhamashah/katacoda-scenarios/Opearting System Basics 1/01-How to use  bash.md

 cat <esc-.>
 ```

-I haven't provided a copy or execute for that command beause Katacoda can't easily simulate the `esc-.` key combination, and it wouldn't help you learn it.
+I haven't provided a copy or execute for that command because Katakoda can't easily simulate the `esc-.` key combination, and it wouldn't help you learn it.

 ### Clear